Enter your zip code to verify compatibilty with your zone.

 The USDA hardiness zones offer a guide to varieties that will grow well in certain climates.
 Each zone corresponds to the minimum winter temperatures experienced in a given area.
 Make sure that your hardiness zone lies within the zone compatibility range of this variety before ordering.

-A fine old English variety, popular since the late 1800s, Clematis 'Henryi' is a showy, perennial, large-flowered clematis offering late spring/early summer to late summer interest, blooming heavily in late spring/early summer with a second wave of blooms in late summer/early fall on the current year's growth.
-Free flowering, the plant sets huge, 6- to 8-inch, star-shaped, creamy white flowers with a spot of purplish brown anthers in the center.
-The plant blooms on old and new wood, and at maturity, the vine is fully covered in flowers that attract bees, butterflies, and hummingbirds.
+Clematis 'Hagley' is a showy, perennial, large-flowered clematis offering midsummer to early fall interest.
+Long-blooming and free-flowering, the plant sets masses of large, 6- to 8-inch, white to shell pink flowers with a touch of lavender and a frilly center of deep-red anthers.
+The single, 6-petaled flowers have wavy-edged, recurved petals.
+The plant blooms on new wood, and at maturity, the vine is fully covered in flowers that attract bees, butterflies, and hummingbirds.

-A deciduous, climbing vine, Clematis 'Henryi' has a twining and trailing habit of large, thick leaves that stay fresh and attractive all season.
+A fast-growing, deciduous climbing vine, Clematis 'Hagley' has a compact, twining, and trailing growth habit of dark green leaves that stay fresh and attractive all season.
 There is an old saying about clematis' growth rate: The first year they sleep, the second year they creep, and the third year they leap.
 Train clematis to climb a trellis, arbor, post, or fence, adding vertical interest.
 Or allow it to amble along the ground, meandering gracefully through the shrubbery.
 But for something really special, pair it with a climbing rose, allowing the nimble clematis to twine its way around the sturdy rose stalks.
 The two will elegantly mingle blooms in the early season, but the clematis will carry it through the heat of summer and the rose will pick up again in fall as the clematis' blooms fade.

-Cold hardy, easy to grow, and disease resistant, Clematis 'Henryi' prefers cool, moist, well-drained soil and full sun to part shade.
+Cold Hardy and easy to grow, Clematis 'Hagley' prefers full sun to part shade and fertile, moist, well-drained alkaline soil.
+But it tolerates a wide variety of soils, including chalk, clay, and loams and that are acid or alkaline.
 Good site selection is key.
 So, remember the adage for success with clematis when planting: feet in the shade, head in the sun.
 The plant should be placed where the leaves get plenty of sunshine (approx. 6 hours), but the roots are shaded and kept cool, either by low-growing, evergreen shrubs or by heavy mulch.
+In hot, humid climates, some afternoon shade may be beneficial.
 Good drainage is important, and extremely wet locations should be avoided.
 Protect plants from strong winds but allow good air circulation.
-Deer and black walnut resistant.
+Deer resistant.